TheSphynxoid/Streamline/README.md

 # *StreamLine* -In Development-
 StreamLine is a minimalistic C++ library with no external dependencies.
-It was developed with simplicity in mind and serves as a showcase of my C++ skills for portfolio and CV purposes.
+It is being developed with simplicity in mind and serves as a showcase of my C++ skills for portfolio and CV purposes.